Cissus anisophylla

-Cissus anisophylla is a plant species known from lowland rainforests of Panamá, Colombia, Chiapas, Brazil, Perú, Costa Rica and Ecuador.
+Cissus anisophylla is a plant species known from lowland rainforests of Panama, Colombia, Brazil, Peru, Costa Rica, Ecuador, and the Mexican state of Chiapas.

 Cissus anisophylla is a liana climbing over other vegetation by means of branched tendrils.
 Stems are round in cross-section, hairless.
 Leaves are broadly ovate, up to 14 cm long and 10 cm across.
 Flowers are green, about 5 mm in diameter, borne in compound cymes up to 6 cm across, with minutely hairy peduncles.